Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 3 - Fatal Mistakes.md

 - If you dont get 7 or a 12, you can add another 1D6 roll to the total once you double your bet; thus if your new total adds up to either a 7 or a 12 you win back your bet + 25 silver pieces and if it doesn't, then yah lose.

 **Roda Hantu**
 The ghost's wheel puts your knowledge of statistics to the test.
-The minimum bet required is 1 gold piece.
+The minimum bet required is 10 silver pieces.
 - Players place their bets for the exact number that'll be rolled by the dealer (1D20).
 They then have the opportunity to place a wider guess of whether the value is odd or even
 - Once the dealer rolls the dice, all bets are settled
 - If a player guesses the exact number correctly, they win triple the original amount they bet